Rusty Staub: Detroit Tigers

-He was traded with Bill Laxton to the Detroit Tigers for Mickey Lolich and Billy Baldwin on December 12, 1975.
+Staub was traded with Bill Laxton to the Detroit Tigers for Mickey Lolich and Billy Baldwin on December 12, 1975.
 The transaction was delayed by Lolich who had exercised his right to veto which he earned as a major leaguer for at least ten years with the last five on the same ballclub, a benefit for which Staub had been a year away from qualifying.
+The trade was lopsided in favor of the Tigers.

 In his three plus seasons with the Tigers, Staub hit .277 with 70 home runs and 358 runs batted in.
 He was voted to start the 1976 All-Star Game, where he went 2-for-2.

 In 1978, Staub became the first player to play in all 162 regular-season games exclusively as a designated hitter.
 Not playing the field at all proved beneficial, as Staub finished second in the Major Leagues with 121 RBI and finished fifth in American League Most Valuable Player voting.
 He was selected to the Sporting News American League All-Star team at the end of the season as the designated hitter.

 Staub held out to start the 1979 season.
 In the 1979 season, he played for the Tigers in 68 games, getting 246 at-bats with 58 hits, 9 home runs and 40 RBIs on a .236 batting average before being traded to the Montreal Expos on July 20 for a player to be named later and cash, with Randall Schafer being sent to complete the trade.
 He played in 38 games with the Expos, getting 23 hits along with three home runs and 14 RBIs on a .267 batting average.
 On March 31, 1980, he was traded to the Texas Rangers for Chris Smith and La Rue Washington.